avikds/Kaggle-Notebooks-Avik/README.md

 ---

 ## 🚀 Next Steps
-I plan to extend this repository with more Kaggle courses, including:
+I plan to extend this repository with more Kaggle courses, including :
-- Advanced SQL
 - Geospatial Analysis
 - Feature Engineering
+- Time Series
 - Intro to Deep Learning
 - Computer Vision
+- Intro to Game AI and Reinforcement Learning

 ---